- This event has passed.

 – Check in starts at 10:30 AM for teams with no players who have played in a PinballPDX match, 11 AM for teams with players who have.
 Teams must be fully checked in by 11:45.

 – Maximum of 16 teams, so sign up as soon as you can!

 – Teams need exactly eight players to play, teams can change rosters up until the start of the first match

-– We will be using Monday Night Pinball’s IPR ranking system to keep competitive balance between teams.
-The total IPR ranking of a team is capped at 28.
-More information about this is below (and feel free to ask if you have any questions!)
+– We will be using a ranking system similar to that of Monday Night Pinball’s IPR ranking system to keep competitive balance between teams.

 —Format and team restrictions are described below, IT IS SUBJECT TO CHANGE DEPENDING ON THE NUMBER OF TEAMS—